achetty-achetty/GroupProject2025/README.md

 # Introduction

 Short-term rentals in New York City vary widely, and hosts and renters often struggle to understand why some listings are priced the way they are.
-In this project, we investigate patterns in NYC rental listings to answer two main questions: (1) How do listing characteristics—such as bedrooms, beds, baths, and review activity—naturally group together? and (2) Can a simple linear model predict price from these features?
+In this project, we investigate patterns in NYC rental listings to answer two main questions: (1) How do listing characteristicssuch as bedrooms, beds, baths, and review activity—naturally group together? and (2) Can a simple linear model predict price from these features?
 Our overall goal is to identify meaningful rental segments and test whether basic listing attributes are strong predictors of price.

 # About the Data